 Prohibition in Vermont was welcomed when it began in 1920.
-Most Vermonters had expected it to reduce crime, improve health, raise morality and protect young people.
+Most Vermonters had expected it to reduce crime.
+To improve health.
+To raise morality.
+And to protect young people.
 Instead, it turned many Vermonters into criminals.
 That’s because they refused to give up their ability to enjoy a drink.

 The city of Quebec was only 40 miles north.
 Just over the Canadian border were Abercorn and Highwater.
 These towns that welcomed thirsty Americans with open arms.
 And, of course, many brought back contraband alcohol.

 Those who didn’t want to travel could easily buy moonshine locally.
 But it was made quickly and carelessly.
 It sometimes contained toxic lead residues.
-Moonshiners added creosote to color it.
-They sometimes added embalming fluid for extra “kick.”
 Many consumers were paralysed, blinded, or had painful deaths.

 Illegal operators typically had to bribe police, sheriffs, and others.
-Some police in Vermont actually produced or sold alcohol on the side themselves.
+Some police in Vermont actually produced or sold alcohol themselves.
 Public knowledge of widespread corruption led to disrespect for the law.
 Indeed, for the first time in history, women began going out to drink.
 The “forbidden” fruit attracted more young drinkers than ever before.

 Prohibition also led an undesirable drinking pattern.
 It was drinking less often but more heavily.
 People didn’t go to a speakeasy to savor a drink.
 They went to guzzle alcohol while they could.

 The problems caused by Prohibition in Vermont went from bad to worse.
 For example, a 19-year-old man from an “excellent family” died.
-Officers were chasiung him on suspicion of rum running.
+Police were chasing him on suspicion of rum running.
 Officers reported that he died when his car hit a tree.
 But an autopsy revealed otherwise.
 He had bullet wounds in the back of his head and in his shoulder blade.

 Careless or reckless law enforcement was all too common.
 In a shoot-out between police and bootleggers, Sen. Frank Greene took a stray shot.
 The police rather than the bootleggers fired the stray bullet that paralyzed.
 Many Prohibitionists supported the actions of the police in such situations.
 But there was a growing sentiment against them.